vytautaszGG/agular-sample/README.md

+# Angular Sample
+### Sample application that will help you make sure that you are fully ready for the remote task!

 1. Make sure you have Node.JS and NPM installed on your machine.
 2. Make sure you have Angular CLI installed globally `npm install -g @angular/cli`.
 3. Run `npm install` inside the root of this project.